Hypothesis, Theory, Model and Law

 Scientific laws are similar to scientific theories in that they are principles which can be used to predict the behaviour of the natural world.
 Both scientific laws and scientific theories are typically well supported by observations and/or experimental evidence.

 Usually scientific laws refer to rules for how nature will behave under certain conditions.
 Scientific theories are often more overarching explanations of how nature works and why it exhibits certain characteristics.
-Accepted scientific laws become part of our understanding of the universe and the basis for exploring less well understood areas of knowledge.
+Accepted scientific laws become part of our understanding of ourselves in the universe and the basis for exploring less well understood areas of knowledge.